 The lawyers at FHMS have represented a wide range of insured and self-insured entities in construction defect matters.
-Our clients have included general contractors, sub-contractors, construction managers, developers and property owners, among others.
-We have handled the cases involving both commercial and residential properties.
+Our clients have included general contractors, sub-contractors, construction managers, developers, and property owners, among others.
+We have handled cases involving both commercial and residential properties.
 Cases have alleged a wide range of defects including, defective roofing materials, defective stucco and significant design flaw cases.
 We deal routinely with risk transfer and indemnity issues that are frequently in dispute in CD cases.

 The firm regularly represents clients in actions which can involve a multitude of separate claims arising from a single residential development.
 We are well-versed in the nuances of the codes and customs applicable to commercial and residential construction.